 by John Brown,

-Famous for mountain biking, hiking, fishing, and bird watching, the Minnesota River Bottoms in Bloomington MN are some of the last natural trails in the Twin City metro.
+Famous for mountain biking, hiking, fishing, and bird watching, the Minnesota River Bottoms in Bloomington, MN, offers some of the last natural trails in the Twin Cities metro.
+And it is an oasis for winter fat biking.
 At the Bloomington Ferry Bridge site, you will find one of three starting points for many outdoor adventures along the river.
+The 35W Bridge and Old Cedar Bridge are two other trailhead locations to meet friends and explore.

 Trailhead locations and the Bloomington Ferry Bridge history

 You have the option to cross under three bridges by riding the trails here along the Minnesota River.
 The first is the Bloomington Ferry Bridge.
 Started in the summer of 1849, the Bloomington Ferry began operations next to the Minnesota River bottoms.
 It carried people from the Bloomington shores to Shakopee.
 Exactly 40 years later, the first Bloomington Ferry Bridge was opened.
 Carrying people, carriages, and motorists across the river for over 100 years.
-No longer open to auto traffic, the trailhead here on the west side of Bloomington is a good starting point.
+The trailhead on the west side of Bloomington is no longer open to auto traffic, but it is a good starting point.

-The two other trailheads are down steam from the Ferry Bridge.
-The next access to the trails is next to the 35W bridge.
+The two other trailheads are downstream from the Ferry Bridge.
+The next access to the trails is next to the 35W Bridge.
 The final trailhead is at the Old Cedar Bridge site.

 What are the Minnesota river bottoms?

 To locals, the “River Bottoms” is a trail network stretching from the southwest corner of Bloomington to the trails of Fort Snelling State Park.
-These trails are enjoyed by mountain bike riders and runners who frequent them.
+Mountain bike riders and runners alike enjoy these trails.
 While under the jurisdiction of the National Park Service, they are not maintained by any government entity and often take on a “path of least resistance” or direction.
-It is not uncommon for new tracks to spring up after heavy rains and high river flooding.
+It is not uncommon for new tracks to form after heavy rains and high river levels.
 While riding, expect dirt trails exclusively with some log crossings, sand sections, and occasional overgrowth.
-Warning: in the summer, pay particular attention to the Urtica Dioica plants, or stinging nettles, growing on infrequently used trails.
+Warning!
+In the summer, pay particular attention to Urtica dioica, or stinging nettles, growing on infrequently used trails.

 Wildlife of the Minnesota River Bottoms